 Enrollment

-UMF Special Ed Alternate Route to Certification (SPARC) courses are open to all practicing Special Education educators holding a baccalaureate degree, including in-service educators, those working in Birth to Age 5 intervention settings, Ed Techs, and others.
+UMF’s Special Ed Alternate Route to Certification (SPARC) courses are open to all practicing Special Education educators holding a baccalaureate degree, including in-service educators, those working in Birth to Age 5 intervention settings, Ed Techs, and others.

-The UMF SPARC program includes thirteen online graduate courses, which are offered on a rotating schedule.
+The UMF SPARC pathway includes thirteen online graduate courses, which are offered on a rotating schedule.
 For this program, there is no need to apply for admission to UMF.
 Participants must have access to students with special needs in order to complete assignments for courses.

 See the SPARC Course Selection Guidelines near the bottom of this page for guidance in selecting the courses you need if you are seeking your 282 certification in Maine.